DataStax-Academy/zdm-scenario-katapod/step9.md

 ![Phase 4](images/p4.png)

-#### _🎯 Goal: setting Target as primary database, so that the ZDM proxy will serve the data read from it to connected clients._
+#### _🎯 Goal: setting Target as primary database, so that the ZDM Proxy will serve the data read from it to connected clients._

 At this point, you have ensured that your Target database is able to handle the read load and you are happy with its tuning.